 Did any Chilean miners died?

 Chile mining accident may refer to: 2006 Copiapó mining accident, which resulted in two deaths .
 2010 Copiapó mining accident, in which 33 miners were trapped for 69 days.

 For more details about NASA’s assistance to the Chilean government, listen to NASA team members discuss “The 33 .”
 The aid that Duncan, Polk, Holland, Cragg and many others at NASA provided to rescue the Chilean miners is just one example of the many ways the agency helps to benefit humanity.

 Operators / technicians / miners – $150,000 to $165,000 The annual salaries of technicians, electricians and fitters range between $50,000 and $150,000.
 Underground miners earn more than $150,000 per year, much higher than that earned by surface miners whose annual salary ranges between $50,000 and $85,000.

-How long were the Beaconsfield miners trapped for?
+How long were the miners kept in the hospital after the rescue?

 Who was the first Chilean miner to be rescued?

 Rescue order of the men pulled from the San Jose mine in Chile, with some details on each: 1.
 12:04 a.m. – Florencio Avalos , 31, the second-in-command of the miners, chosen to be first because he was in the best condition.
 2.